alexanderfache6/traffic-accident-weather-analysis/docs/README.md

 ## [US Accidents](https://www.kaggle.com/sobhanmoosavi/us-accidents)

-The dataset used for this project was found on Kaggle and put together by [2]-[3].
+The dataset used for this project was found on Kaggle and put together by [3]-[4].
 It contains 3.0 million records of spatial-temporal traffic accidents across 49 US states from February 2016 to December 2019.
-Among these records, variables such as time of day, latitute/longitude, weather conditions, road features, etc were collected.
-This section summarizes the dataset's features and provides additional insight.
+Among these records, variables such as time of day, latitute/longitude, weather conditions, road features were collected.
+This section summarizes the dataset's features and provides additional insight to its organization.

 ### Features